mahnoorshamim04/ML-Powered-Medical-App-Predict-Diabetes-Heart-Disease-More-in-Seconds/README.md

 streamlit run app.py
 Sample Input Values
 Use the YouTube video or Testing_Values.md file (if added) to try out working examples for each disease.
----

-## 📚**Datasets Used**
+**📚 Datasets Used**
-Diabetes: Pima Indians Diabetes Dataset
+Pima Indians Diabetes Dataset

-Heart: UCI Heart Disease Dataset
+Cleveland Heart Disease Dataset

-Parkinson’s: UCI Parkinson’s Dataset
+UCI Parkinson’s Dataset

-Lung Cancer: Symptom Dataset
+Lung Cancer Symptom Dataset

-Thyroid: UCI Hypothyroid Dataset
+Hypothyroid Dataset

-**🙋‍♂️ Author**
-MAHNOOR SHAMIM
+(All datasets are publicly available from UCI Machine Learning Repository or Kaggle.)

+🙋‍♂️ Author
+ MAHNOORSHAMIM
+📧 mahnoorshamim04@gmail.com
+🌐 LinkedIn |  www.linkedin.com/in/mahnoor-shamim-00128a278

+📃 License
+This project is open source and available under the MIT License.

+⭐️ Show Your Support
+If you liked this project:

+🌟 Star this repo
+🍴 Fork it
+💬 Share it

+Let me know if you'd like to also include a separate `Testing_Values.md` file or deploy instructio

 📧 mahnoorshamim04@gmail.com
 🌐 www.linkedin.com/in/mahnoor-shamim-00128a278